landonb/home-fries/.fries/once/archive/ubuntu_mate_15.10.rst

     /bin/rm ~/.bashrc
     /bin/cp --no-dereference Downloads/home-fries/.bashrc ~

-Install Dubsacks Vim immediately, if you want, or don't and let the setup script install it.
+Install Dubsacks Vim now, if you want, or don't and let the setup script install it.

 .. code-block:: bash